 The shoulder is one of the most used joints in the body, and is highly susceptible to injuries through sports and/or wear and tear.
-Subsequently some people will need to undergo shoulder surgery during their lifetime.
+Therefore, some people may undergo shoulder surgery during their lifetime.

-Shoulder Reconstruction can include surgery that can be as minor as decompressing or debriding (cleaning out) the shoulder region, so that tendons that are inflamed by spurs of bone are given more space.
+- a debridement ( subacromial decompression ) for sub-acromial bursitis (debriding (cleaning out) the shoulder region so that tendons that are inflamed by spurs of bone are given more space.)

-What do we mean when we talk about “arthroscopic procedures?
+What do we mean when we talk about “arthroscopic” shoulder surgery?

-An arthroscopic procedure involves the use of a tiny camera to thoroughly investigate the joint and tendons.
-The surgery, commonly referred to as keyhole surgery, is then undertaken to inspect the joint from the inside and repair any damaged tissue if required in a totally arthroscopic method, which leaves minimal scaring at the incision.
-More reading: visit our page about shoulder arthroscopy.
+An arthroscopic shoulder surgery involves the use of a tiny camera to thoroughly investigate the joint and tendons.
+The surgery, commonly referred to as keyhole surgery, is then undertaken to inspect the joint from the inside and repair any damaged tissue witgh the advantage that it results in minimal scarring at the incision.

 Procedures and recovery involving the Rotator Cuff

-Complete ruptures of the rotator cuff usually require surgery which involves stitching the torn tendon back onto the humerus – the arm bone located between the elbow and the shoulder, using state-of-the-art suture techniques in a double row fashion.
+Complete ruptures of the rotator cuff usually require surgery which involves stitching the torn tendon back onto the humerus (the arm bone located between the elbow and the shoulder).
 During the procedure, any subacromial spurs, arthritic Acromial Clavicular joints (ac joints) or extra bone formations can also be cleaned out (debrided).

-Open surgery for instability of the shoulder involves a bone transfer, known as a Laterjet procedure and is used more commonly in injuries sustained from high impact sports such as Australian Rules football.
+One situation is for instability of the shoulder when it is so unstable from bone damage, that it requires a bone transfer, known as a Laterjet procedure, and is used more commonly in injuries sustained from high impact sports such as Australian Rules football.

-A total shoulder replacement is undertaken in the case of significant arthritis of the gleno-humeral joint (shoulder joint) and proven surgical procedures are undertaken with implants that are considered to have the best long-term results as per the Australian Arthroplasty Register.
+A total shoulder replacement is undertaken in the case of significant arthritis of the gleno-humeral joint (shoulder joint) or after proximal humeral fractures ( severe breaks of the shoulder after injury)